erimkorkmaz/Moviegram/README.md

 ### - What would you change if you had more time?

-If I had more time to research and implement, I would like to add some libraries to my project such as
+If I had more time to research and implement, I would like to use some libraries to my project such as
 - [Dagger2](https://dagger.dev/)

 - [Rxjava](https://github.com/ReactiveX/RxJava)